voborgus/lmru--tech/README.md

 In case of any questions, contact with Dmitrii Sugrobov.

+## Edit the content using GitHub UI

+It is possible to change the content directly using GitHub UI edit function.
+After the merge to the `master` branch the content will be automatically updated on the site.

 ## Running the website locally

+First, you should have [Hugo](https://gohugo.io/getting-started/installing/) installed.

 The following will give you a project that is set up and ready to use (don't forget to use `--recurse-submodules` or you won't pull down some of the code you need to generate a working site).
 The `hugo server` command builds and serves the site.
 If you just want to build the site, run `hugo` instead.